The ANOSPP Project

-- All sequence data are generated at Sanger using Sanger funds, so partner costs are restricted to those incurred for sample collection and shipment.
+- All sequence data are generated at Sanger using Sanger funds, so partner costs are restricted to those incurred for sample collection and, if possible, shipment.

 - Data are generated from ~800 individual mosquitoes in a single MiSeq run, and partners receive all resulting data from their samples and online data analysis training videos.

-- For partners that are primarily interested in the results, we provide an “ANOSPP Report”, revealing the species identity of each Anopheles individual and whether or not it carries Plasmodium parasites, and if so, of what species.
+- For partners that are primarily interested in the results, we provide an “ANOSPP Report Card”, revealing the species identity of each Anopheles individual and whether or not it carries Plasmodium parasites, and if so, of what species.

 Interested in running ANOSPP on your samples?